council & constitution

 III.
 The Immediate Past-President shall hold Office until the second Annual General Meeting following his/her assumption of that Office; on completion of the Office of Immediate Past-President, the holder will not be eligible for re-election to the office of President-Elect until the third Annual General Meeting following his/her demission of the Immediate Past-Presidency.

 IV.
-The President-Elect shall hold Office until the Annual General Meeting next following his election to that Office; nominees for the Office of President-elect should: a) be actively engaged in the study and practice of oral and maxillofacial pathology, and b) past or present members of BSOMP Council.
+The President-Elect shall hold Office until the Annual General Meeting next following his election to that Office; nominees for the Office of President-elect should: a) be actively engaged in the study and practice of oral, maxillofacial and head and neck pathology, and b) past or present members of BSOMP Council.

 V. The Secretary and Treasurer shall each hold Office until the third Annual General Meeting following their election and shall be eligible for re-election.

 VI.
-The President-Elect, Secretary and Treasurer shall be elected by ballot at an Annual General Meeting but the Council may appoint a Secretary or Treasurer to act until the Annual General Meeting following resignation or death of the Secretary or Treasurer.
+The President-Elect, Secretary and Treasurer shall be elected by ballot the outcome of which is ratified at an Annual General Meeting, but the Council may appoint a Secretary or Treasurer to act until the Annual General Meeting following resignation or death of the Secretary or Treasurer.

 VII.
 Nominations for the Office of President-Elect must be proposed and seconded in writing and countersigned by the nominee and received by the Secretary at least four weeks before the relevant Annual General Meeting.